bohap/packaging/README.md

 # Packaging application

-THis repo contains a sample application for managing packaging.
+This repo contains a sample application for managing packaging.
 It is able to define packs size, and determine how many packs are needed for optimal delivery of a package.

 Contains two parts: UI and Backend